ContainerSSH/ContainerSSH/README.md

 ## Installing

-You can run containerssh directly in containers by using the [janoszen/containerssh](https://hub.docker.com/repository/docker/janoszen/containerssh) image name.
+You can run ContainerSSH directly in containers by using the [janoszen/containerssh](https://hub.docker.com/repository/docker/janoszen/containerssh) image name.
 Check the [docker-compose.yaml example](example/docker-compose.yaml) for details how to set it up.